simplepayment/simplepayment.github.io/index.md

 1. Create a payment order to get a transaction id in return
 2. redirect to a specified url or pass the transaction id into sdk
 3. User can complete the payment according to the instructions
+4. User will be redirected back to your page.
 4. Payment notification will be sent if the charging is successful